A Brief History

 Fighting with My Family follows the journey of professional wrestler Saraya “Paige” Bevis, from growing up in a household of professional wrestlers to winning the WWE Divas Championship in 2014.
 The film also features the conflict between Saraya and her brother, Zak, as the two both compete in try-outs for WWE; however, only Saraya is signed.

-Questions for students: Have you ever wanted to be a professional wrestler?
+Question for students (and subscribers): Have you ever wanted to be a professional wrestler?
 If so, please let us know what ring name you would choose for yourself?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!